ultrahorizon/UH-VPN-Docs/source/setup-guides/ubuntu.rst

 1. Note down the public IPv4 address of the Ubuntu machine.
 This IP address needs to point directly at the Ubuntu machine and not at a router or intermediate gateway.

-2. Ensure that port ``UDP 443`` is open on your Ubuntu instance if a firewall is configured.
+2. Ensure that the ports ``UDP 443`` and ``TCP 2802`` are open on your Ubuntu instance if a firewall is configured.
    This guide will set up UH VPN clients to connect over ``UDP 443`` so this port must be open.
+Server configuration updates are pushed over ``TCP 2802`` by the UH VPN API so this port must also be open.

 3. Ensure that either an SSH connection or console access to the machine is available.